Welcome to today's edition of the Rush 24-7 podcast.

 You know, moving on to something serious here.

-And how one of the things I am fearing or fear has happened is that as Obama continues to break promises, and Obama continues to wreak havoc on the economy, and basically destroy the foundations of the American dream, which is what he's doing.
+And how one of the things I am fearing or fear has happened is that as Obama continues to break promises and Obama continues to wreak havoc on the economy and basically destroy the foundations of the American dream,

-That young people who, by virtue of their age, have no living experience with conservative victory.
+which is what he's doing, that young people who, by virtue of their age, have no living experience with conservative victory.

-25, no idea.
+But people 21 don't, 25, no idea.

-So they all these young kids, they just all signed on to Obama in 2008.
+So they all, these young kids, they just all signed on to Obama in 2008.

 And they signed on to Obama for the reason young kids sign on to any liberal Democrat.

-Utopia, it's gonna be cool.
+Utopia, it's going to be cool.

 No conflict, no confrontation, no death, no disappointment, no sadness, no failure, nothing.